slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The safest way to double your money is to fold it over once and put it in your pocket."
 -- Kin Hubbard*

-> *"I'm not interested in anything that's not sustainable.
+> *"I’m not interested in anything that’s not sustainable.
 Friendships, investing, careers, podcasts, reading habits, exercise habits.
-If I can't keep it going, I'm not interested in it."
+If I can’t keep it going, I’m not interested in it."
 -- Morgan Housel*

 ### How to spot good investments?

 <!--
-- I don't waste time with unpriced listings.
+- I don’t waste time with unpriced listings.
 -->

 > *"It’s not what you buy.
 It’s what you pay.
 There is no asset which is so good that it can’t be overpriced and very few assets which are so bad that they can’t be underpriced.
 How do you get low price to value?
 The answer is low optimism."